Capturing snapshots for historical graphs

 ORDER BY m.month;

 Notice how we achieved the same result as the on-demand approach.
-This time, the graph's integrity is preserved even if tasks get deleted or reopened, users change teams, and other data modifications occur.
-None of these should affect the snapshots because of the surrounding constraints.
-Therefore, we can confidently say this is the superior approach, right?
+This time, the graph's integrity is preserved even if tasks are deleted or reopened, users change teams, or other data changes occur.
+None of these affect the snapshots due to their immutability constraints.

 Well… not quite.